 Editor’s Choice: Fieldpiece MR45

-The Fieldpiece MR45 recovery equipment achieved 0.8 lb/min liquid R410A recovery speed in testing, which represents the fastest performance measured.
+The Fieldpiece MR45 achieved 0.8 lb/min liquid R410A recovery speed in testing.
+This represents the fastest performance measured.
 This speed makes the unit potentially ideal for commercial technicians who perform multiple daily recoveries.
 The twin-cylinder design doubles standard unit power while ceramic cylinders provide exceptional durability.
-The micro-channel condenser maintained 95% efficiency at 95°F ambient temperature in testing, which may prevent performance degradation.
+The condenser cools the compressor during operation.
+A micro-channel condenser uses many small parallel channels to move heat away more efficiently than a standard condenser.
+The MR45’s micro-channel condenser maintained 95% efficiency at 95°F ambient temperature in testing.
+This may prevent performance degradation.
 Digital status displays guide operation, which can simplify complex recoveries.

-The MR45 refrigerant extraction machine handled continuous operation without performance degradation in testing.
-During 6-month testing across 85 recovery operations, the unit completed 5-ton commercial system recoveries in approximately 28 minutes – which was significantly faster than single-cylinder alternatives.
-The 95V-130V voltage tolerance may ensure consistent performance despite poor power quality at job sites.
+The MR45 handled continuous operation without performance degradation in testing.
+During 6-month testing across 85 recovery operations, the unit completed 5-ton commercial system recoveries in approximately 28 minutes.
+This was significantly faster than single-cylinder alternatives.
+The 95V–130V voltage tolerance may ensure consistent performance despite poor power quality at job sites.

-The MR45 weighs 22 pounds, which reduces portability compared to lighter options, and the $949.99 price requires significant investment.
+The MR45 weighs 22 pounds, which reduces portability compared to lighter options.
+The $949.99 price requires significant investment.
 For technicians who prioritize speed and reliability over initial cost, the MR45 may represent a strong professional-grade option.

 Key Performance Metrics: